guokai8/pygsva/README.md

-# pyGSVA: Gene Set Variation Analysis in Python
+# pygsva: Gene Set Variation Analysis in Python

 Gene Set Variation Analysis (GSVA) is a powerful gene set enrichment method designed for single-sample analysis.
 It enables pathway-centric analyses of molecular data by shifting the functional unit of analysis from individual genes to gene sets.
 This approach is particularly useful for bulk microarray, RNA-seq, and other molecular profiling data types, providing a pathway-level view of biological activity.